New anime come and go all the time, but some legendary old school anime are here to stay and worth watching.

 27. The Rose of Versailles (1979)

-You should watch The Rose of Versailles if you want to comprehend the true nature of these shows.
+Watch The Rose of Versailles if you want to know what these shows are really about.

-The drama, romance, sexual tension, and even some comedy in the show will make you forget that the plot involves a guillotine and ends with it.
+The show is full of drama, romance, love tension, and even some comedy that will make you forget that this story ends with a guillotine.

 26. Martian Successor Nadesico (1996)

-However, one thing is for certain: the show is a tonne of fun.
+But one thing is for sure: the show is a lot of fun.

 25. Lupin the Third (Part I) (1971)